Skipping Christmas? The idea sounds outlandish and ridiculous. But many who claim Christ skip Christmas every year without a second thought.

 True worship consists of more than experiences and knowledge .
 True worship consists of life changing faith in the work and person of Jesus, our Messiah.
 Those who worship Christ fall down before Christ.
 They surrender every part of their person, career, and life to Jesus.
 Those who worship God declare with their mouths and believe in their hearts that God is worthy of all praise, honor, and fame.
 And because they worship God from a heart of love, their lives begin to reflect the glory of God.
 They overcome sin, they develop a love for God’s Word, and they love others.
 Those who truly worship God, those who are truly Christians follow the example of the Wise men and bow before Jesus, offering him their all.

 Many who claim Christ this Christmas will skip another Christmas.
 Sure, they will put up their trees, send out their cards, and attend their Christmas Eve candlelight services.
 Yes, they will retell the nativity store for the hundredth time with all the enthusiasm of a bored child.
 They will have a wealth of experience and knowledge but they will have never worshiped Christ.
 They will have never decided to make Christ their all.
 They see Jesus and go about their business unmoved and unchanged.
-They skip Christmas like the Chief Priests and the Scribes.
+They will skip Christmas like the Chief Priests and the Scribes.

 Do not skip Christmas this year.
 Repent and believe today.
 Join with the wise men this very minute and go and worship Christ, the New Born King!